Step 1: Check the partner agreement

 Selecting your degree programme in the online application:

-- Exchange student, please select > Incoming Student Exchange in Business, 0410
+- Exchange student, please select > International Business and Logistics - tuition in English, 0410

 - Double degree student, please select > European Business Administration - tuition in English, 0410